 (2) Source: David Taussig & Associates.
-Derived from information presented in Table V-D of the Service and Assessment Plan.
-See "APPENDIX B - Service and Assessment Plan" Includes Assessments initially levied for payment of the Bonds and the Reimbursement Agreement.
+Derived from information presented in Table V-F and VI-A of the Service and Assessment Plan.
+See "APPENDIX B - Service and Assessment Plan."
+Includes Assessments initially levied for payment of the Bonds.
 See "SECURITY FOR THE BONDS - Amount of Assessments May be Reduced by TIRZ Annual Credit Amount."
 Preliminary, subject to change.